Anthony Joshua to fight Oleksandr Usyk at Tottenham Hotspur Stadium

 The unified world champion, who holds the IBF, WBA and WBO titles, will tackle the Ukrainian live on Sky Sports Box Office in the UK and Ireland.

-Joshua (24-1, 22 KOs) is coming off a devastating knockout victory over Kubrat Pulev, dispatching the Bulgarian in the ninth-round at The SSE Arena in Wembley last December.
+Joshua (24-1, 22 KOs) is coming off a devastating knockout victory over Kubrat Pulev, dispatching the Bulgarian in the ninth round at The SSE Arena in Wembley last December.

 The 31-year-old was primed to fight fellow Briton and WBC world heavyweight champion Tyson Fury to crown an undisputed heavyweight king.